 Just a short drive off the Stuart Highway or McMillians Road you can find Thorak Regional Cemetery, situated at:

-If Darwin and the surrounding areas is placed on a Cyclone Warning the Thorak Regional Cemetery will be CLOSED.
+In the event of an emergency, or if Darwin and the surrounding areas are placed on a Stage 2 Cyclone Warning the Thorak Regional Cemetery will be CLOSED.

 08 8947 0903